Precautions

 Or, hold down Shift key while booting, get into GRUB, select Advanced Mode / recovery / fsck.

-Or, in GRUB, edit a kernel command line to add "fsck.mode=force".
+Or, in GRUB, edit a kernel command line to add "fsck.mode=force" (or use Kernelstub to do it).

 - If some application is locking up: